joby-lol/destructr/README.md

 Theoretically Destructr is also an excellent fit for NoSQL databases.
 If I ever find myself needing it there's a good chance it's possible to write drivers for running it on something like MongoDB as well.
 It might even be kind of easy.

+### SQLite caveats

+MySQL and MariaDB drivers set virtual columns to be generated automatically using their native JSON functions.
+SQLite doesn't have native JSON (in most environments, at least), so Destructr itself manually updates virtual columns whenever objects are inserted or updated.
+In practice this won't matter *if* you are doing all your insertion and updating via Destructr.
+If you're doing updates to your database via any other method, however, you need to be aware of this, and manually update the virtual column values.